SamLad2015/BattleShipGame/README.md

-# BmaTest
+# Demontford Test
-This repository has been created to host a project created as a Technical test for Business Modelling Associates (BMA).
+This repository has been created to host a project created as a Technical test for Demontford Fine Art.

 ## Getting Started
 you should have some knowledge of running .net core projects and running npm commands in order to run this project